Al-Hakam II: Construction

+Starting in 961, al-Hakam II initiated a major expansion of the Great Mosque of Córdoba.
+The mosque's prayer hall was extended 45 meters further south.
+This expansion added several of the building's most architecturally significant features that have survived to the present day, including a richly decorated mihrab, intersecting multifoil arches, and four ornate ribbed domes.

+The palace-city of Madinat al-Zahra, first built by his father Abd ar-Rahman III after 936, continued to be built up and renovated under al-Hakam II.

 Personal life

 Al-Hakam married Subh of Cordoba, a Basque concubine.
 She held sway and strong influence over the court.
 It is said that al-Hakam nicknamed her with the masculine name Ja'far.
-She bore him two sons, the first is Abd al-Rahman (962–970), who died young, and the second is Hisham II (966–1013).
+They had two sons, the first is Abd al-Rahman (962–970), who died young, and the second is Hisham II (966–1013).

 Possible homosexuality

 According to É. Lévi-Provençal, the phrase Ḥubb al-walad, as found in al-Maqqari's Nafḥ al-ṭayyib, is a reference to al-Hakam's homosexuality or "preference for boys".
 However, several historians render it as "paternal love", referring instead to him choosing his young son as a successor.
 The fact that he did not produce a suitable heir before the age of 46 has been ascribed either to him being more attracted to men,—although this is only reported euphemistically in the sources,—or because he was too absorbed with his books to care for sensual pleasures.
 Subh may have dressed as a ghulam or a young man to make herself more attractive to al-Hakam (adopting a short haircut and wearing trousers), although it is also possible she did this in order to gain better access to the male-dominated royal court.